-The figures speak for themselves: there are 13,000 active dairy farmers producing over 14 billion litres of milk each year, worth a staggering £8.8bn at wholesale level.
+The figures speak for themselves: there are 12,000 active dairy farmers producing almost 15 billion litres of milk each year, with dairy products worth a staggering £9.2bn at wholesale level.

 By the time Dairy UK’s members have made award-winning cheeses, tasty yogurts, cream for your scones, butter for your toast and the milk for your tea, cereal, latte or a smoothie, that value has increased many times again.